biddlebird/PlayingSET/GettingTheData.md

-# PlayingSET
+# Before you start!
-Teaching my computer how to play the game of SET using machine learning
+please download the data from the original creator of the images and flatten the files for TrensorFlow:

 # Getting the Data: